pauloarthurvm/bank-system-java/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.bank-system-java' is invalid and this project uses 'com.example.bank_system_java' instead.
+* The original package name 'com.example.bank-system-java' is invalid and this project uses 'com.example.banksystemjava' instead.

 # Getting Started